abaasi256/abaasi256/README.md

 <div align="center">

-### **🌟 Ready to Build the Future of Cloud Infrastructure?**
+### **🌟 Let's Connect and Turn Cloud Challenges into Opportunities**

-*Combining cutting-edge AWS services with AI automation to create scalable, secure, and intelligent solutions*
+*7+ years of hands-on experience building systems that work — securely, reliably, and at scale*

-**⭐ Star my repositories if they demonstrate the expertise you're looking for!**
+**⭐ Star my repositories if they demonstrate the practical, results-focused expertise you're looking for!**

 ---

-*🚀 Built with passion for cloud innovation and AI-driven automation*
+*🚀 Ready to contribute to high-impact cloud engineering teams worldwide*

-**Last Updated**: May 2025 • **Status**: Open to New Opportunities
+**Last Updated**: May 2025 • **Status**: Actively Seeking Global Opportunities

 </div>